-If you have no money for gifts, your husband might also love a coupon book to get you to watch football or something else with him!
+If you have no money for presents, your husband might also love a coupon book to get you to watch football or something else with him (I know mine would)!
 As for children, they might enjoy coupon books that let them be the boss to decide what they get to do for the day or their choice of dinner.

 - Use your talents: If you can sew, draw, do woodwork, or any other talent, think about what you can make as a gift.
 Maybe sew a pillow, make a quilt from old clothing, draw a picture, write and/or perform a song, etc.

-Even if you think you have no special talents, there are many easy crafts that can be found online.
+Even if you think you have no special talents, many easy crafts can be found online.
 Here are some homemade and thoughtful Christmas gifts that can be made cheaply.

-- Start shopping early: There are several big sales that can be taken advantage of before the holidays.
+- Start shopping early: Several big sales can be taken advantage of before the holidays.
 Shop early and put those gifts aside.
 A good time to shop is also right after Christmas when items are put at a significant discount.